MountainMan12/GISAID_phylo/README.md

 Data_filt.py : The python script performs the data cleaning and writes the cleaned data to a new file.
 This code gets rid of NAs and unknowns from the clinical dataset.
 The dataset originally contained 4592 samples which after running the python script were 3620.
   - Input: The script takes input the GISAID clinical data containing all samples, along with the complete GISAID genomic data for 4592 samples.
   - Output: Two files containing filtered samples.

+### IMMUNITY REACTION PLOT

+Data was filtered and classified into Best Reaction, Mild Reaction and Worst reaction.
+The age was made a numerical variable and then a plot was made against status.
+This was to see the immunity distribution across ages

 ### PHYLOGENETIC ANALYSIS